 Usually, there will be rows of taxis outside bus centres, on Bankastræti in downtown Reykjavík, outside the larger hotels, and near bars and nightclubs.

-The fare for the one hour drive from Keflavík Airport to central Reykjavík costs ISK 15000-18000 (EUR 115-140) while taking the Flybus to the Central Bus Station only costs ISK 2200 (EUR 17).
+The fare for the one hour drive from Keflavík Airport to central Reykjavík costs ISK 15000-18000 (EUR 115-140) while taking the Flybus to the Central Bus Station only costs ISK 3300 (EUR 24).

-The most expensive grocery store in Iceland is 10-11.
 This all-encompassing franchise, whose hospital-green neon lights will haunt you from arrival to departure from Keflavík Airport, specializes in peddling overpriced junk food and a limited selection of grocery items to unsuspecting travellers.

 But as if being by far the most expensive convenient store in Iceland somehow wasn't enough, the three 10-11 stores in central Reykjavík have actually been found to slyly alter their electronic price tags.

 The extortioners in Austurstræti will blatantly charge you EUR 10 for a pint without flinching while overwhelming you with folk cover music that is somewhere on the spectrum between painful and unbearable.

 But when your motive is greed and your recipe is exploitation, you are bound to conjure up a tasteless watering hole that looks like a theme park, sounds like a karaoke party and smells like a McDonalds.

 Should you ever be unfortunate enough to find yourself stuck in one of Austurstræti's abandoned movie sets, make sure you drink enough to make memories you won't remember.

-Due to the fact that alcohol consumption was prohibited in Iceland for the greater part of the 20th century, Icelandic drinking culture is still in its infancy.
+Due to the fact that alcohol consumption was prohibited in Iceland for the greater part of the 20th century, the Icelandic drinking culture is still in its infancy.